kin-starters/kinetic-node-starter/README.md

-# kinetic-airdrop-node
+# kinetic-node-starter

-This starter shows how to implement a simple API that allows you to airdrop KIN to a Solana account using [Kinetic](https://github.com/kin-labs/kinetic).
+This starter shows how to implement a simple API that allows you to send KIN to a Solana account using [Kinetic](https://github.com/kin-labs/kinetic).

-In order to send the KIN, this API needs to have an Airdrop Account configured.
-Read the details in `.env.example` about how to create an Airdrop Account.
+Read the details in `.env.example` about how to create an Payment Account.

-Make sure to protect your endpoints for malicious users, so they don't drain your Airdrop Account.
+Make sure to protect your endpoints for malicious users, so they don't drain your Payment Account.

+It also implements the webhook listener for the Kinetic API.

 ## Requirements